Solvable group: Supersolvable groups

 As a strengthening of solvability, a group G is called supersolvable (or supersoluble) if it has an invariant normal series whose factors are all cyclic.
 Since a normal series has finite length by definition, uncountable groups are not supersolvable.
 In fact, all supersolvable groups are finitely generated, and an abelian group is supersolvable if and only if it is finitely generated.
 The alternating group A_{4} is an example of a finite solvable group that is not supersolvable.

 If we restrict ourselves to finitely generated groups, we can consider the following arrangement of classes of groups:

 cyclic < abelian < nilpotent < supersolvable < polycyclic < solvable < finitely generated group.

 Virtually solvable groups

 A group G is called virtually solvable if it has a solvable subgroup of finite index.
 This is similar to virtually abelian.
 Clearly all solvable groups are virtually solvable, since one can just choose the group itself, which has index 1.
+Virtually solvable groups are one of the two alternatives in the Tits alternative on finitely generated linear groups.